unity-sds/unity-ads-deployment/ci_cd/README.md

    * _terrafrom init_
    * _terraform apply_

-After entering the commnad _terraform apply_, first your are prompted to enter the gitlab runner registration token, then you are prompted to confirm the deployment by entring _yes_.
+After entering the commnad _terraform apply_, first you are prompted to enter the gitlab runner registration token, then you are prompted to confirm the deployment by entring _yes_.

 ### Unity API Gateway Deployment and Stage

+Intentionally, a portion of U-ADS ACB deployment is not automated and msut be done manually.
+After U-ADS ACB is successfully deployed, log into https://login.mcp.nasa.gov/ and access MCP/AWS console for Unity _Dev_ account.
+Then navigate to _Unity API Gateway_ (please see Section _Dependencies_) and deploy the API Gateway by clocking on __Deploy API__.
+For stage, choose '_dev_'.

 ### What to Expect